fred-corp/Advent-of-Code/README.md

-# Frédéric Druppel's take on Advent of Code 2022
+# Frédéric Druppel's take on Advent of Code

-This is my take on the [Advent of Code 2022](https://adventofcode.com/2022) challenges.
+This repo contains my attempts at solving the [Advent of Code](https://adventofcode.com/) challenges.

+## 2022

+2022 was the first year I heard of and participated in the Advent of Code.
+I chose to code my solutions in Python.
+Sometimes the solutions are clean, sometimes they are janky ¯\\\_(ツ)\_/¯

+## 2023

+In 2023 I'm choosing to code my solutions in JavaScript.
+Let's see how that goes !

 ## Acknowledgements